Agnes Tachyon

-Agnes Tachyon (Japanese : アグネスタキオン, April 13, 1998 – June 22, 2009) was a Japanese Thoroughbred racehorse and a Leading sire in Japan.
-His major wins include the Satsuki Sho, Hopeful Stakes and the Yayoi Sho.
-He ran undefeated from 2000 until 2001 when a bowed tendon ended his racing career.
+Agnes Tachyon (アグネスタキオン, Agunesu Takion) was a Japanese Thoroughbred racehorse and a leading sire in Japan.
+His major wins include the Satsuki Shō, and the Yayoi Sho.
+He ran undefeated from 2000 until 2001, and was widely anticipated to win the year's Classic Triple Crown.
+However shortly after winning the Satsuki Shō, a bowed tendon suddenly ended his racing career, leading to newspapers referring to him as a 'phantom' Triple Crown winner.

+After retiring from racing, Agnes Tachyon had a successful stud career, siring many graded stakes-winning horses.
+He was named 2008's leading sire in Japan, ending his sire Sunday Silence's twelve-year streak as Japan's leading sire.